Advantages and Disadvantages Of A Flat Roof

 Shorter Lifespan

 Older flat roofs don't last quite as long as pitched roofs.
-The vast majority are made of traditional felt, which is an inexpensive and readily-available material that's easy to install.
+The vast majority are made of traditional felt, an inexpensive and readily available material that's easy to install.
 However, this roofing material has a limited lifespan of around 10-15 years.
 The solution?
 Polyurethane liquid, GRP fibreglass, or polycarbonate roofing can be installed in conjunction with EPDM rolled rubber to increase the roof's lifespan.
 These materials come at a slightly higher price and may be worth considering, but it's difficult to predict exactly how long they will last.
 EPDM rubber roofing, on the other hand, can last up to 50 years - as long as it doesn't get punctured!

 Temperature Changes